nkabbara/nkabbara.github.io/docs/books/useful-not-true.md

     - Do you like to think your life is shaped by destiny or by chance?
   - Which of the above and all other stories you choose to believe help you do what you need to do or be who you want to be or feel at peace?
 Use them.
   - Although these ideas and beliefs are not true, their effect on you is.
 Belief -> Emotion -> Action.
 Which means I must drop beliefs that don't serve me anymore.
 And adopt others that generate required emotion for the desired action.
   - The perfect tool or belief or perspective is not useful.
-Use a pragmatic one. e.g. this reframe doesn't solve all my problems well.
+Use a pragmatic one. e.g. This reframe doesn't solve all my problems well.
 It just solves this problem and only temporarily and that's perfectly ok.
 For now.

-Always rember that meaning is coming from you.
+Always remember that meaning is coming from you.
 It's your projection.
 It's almost never true.
 Even obvious ones like a ceiling is to stop the rain.
 A ceiling is to provide shelter.
 These are your meanings.
 A ceiling is a ceiling.
 It has no meaning on its own.
 The meaning is internal not external.
 Choose the ones that serve you.

 *Beliefs exist to guide your actions.
 If you’re not acting in alignment with your beliefs, you’ve missed the point of beliefs.*

+*Beliefs -> Emotions -> Action.*

-How do we reframe?
-Especially deeply held beliefs?
+How do we reframe beliefs that are not useful anymore?
+Especially deeply held beliefs that are hindering our [chosen](https://sive.rs/hsu) quest?

-Well, before you even reframe, you need to create a quest that you've picked to guide your current behavior.
-Or to already be in a challenge that life has picked for you.
-Otherwise, there's nothing to reframe.
-Just go with the flow.
-Assuming you're in a quest...anything that hinders your path is an challenge.

 When faced with a challenge...

 Explore many different ways of looking at your situation — finding perspectives you’d never considered before.

-This is not easy, but...

 If you don’t choose your perspectives then you leave them up to mood, manipulation, or your worst impulses.
 Control your thoughts or be controlled.

+This is not easy, but...

 First understand the structure of challenges

 1. Something happens.
 The challenge is revealed.
-2. Get past your first emotional reaction. (hardest part)
+2. Get past your first emotional reaction, your default belief. (hardest part)
 3. Consider other ways of looking at it.
 4. Pick one that feels empowering or useful.
 5. It shapes how you feel and what you’ll do.

 In #2 think a different way and you’ll feel a different way.
 You choose your reaction.
 Not the first one, but the next.
 This is hard because it's usually your default.
 It's what you've trained your brain to do for ages.
 But now you're reframing.
 So you need to wait for your brain to process the default.
 Your default include other people's judgements, values, and meanings which are also inside of you, but you can replace these with your own.

 To change, reach past what comes naturally.
 Avoid your defaults.
 Get guidance outside of yourself.
 Use a different tool.
-How To Live is oblique strategies.
+[How To Live](https://sive.rs/h) book is oblique strategies.

 In #3 Your mind has a lot of trash, and often tells you there’s no way out of your situation — there’s nothing great about this.
 But if you decide that there is, you’ll keep looking until you find it.
 Keep looking until you find something useful.
 For example:
 *  You seem to be locked in a jail cell.
 But if you know there’s actually a secret exit, you’ll look harder, pushing and pulling everything until you find
 * You know there's  diamond in the humongous trash bag that you're holding.
 You'll sift through the disgusting stuff until you find it.
 * Use what you learned from jigsaw puzzles.
 Start with the edges.
 Come up with extreme and ridiculous ideas that you’d never actually do, but are good for inspiration and finding the middle.

+In #4, it makes you get up of your chair and excited.
+Remember, fear is a form of excitement.

 Traits of useful perspectives:
-* Direct: Go directly for what I really want, instead of using other means to get there.
+* *Direct*: Go directly for what I really want, instead of using other means to get there.
 What do I really want?
 And what’s the point of that?
 Am I keeping a job just to feel secure?
 Getting a university degree for the status?
 Starting a business for the freedom?
 Instead, find a more efficient path to the real end result.
-* Energizing: Inspires to get immediate action.
+* *Energizing*: Inspires to get immediate action.
-* Self-reliant: It’s about the process, not the outcome.
+* *Self-reliant*: It’s about the process, not the outcome.
-* Balancing: Prioritize what’s been neglected.
+* *Balancing*: Prioritize what’s been neglected.
-* Selfless: “Useful” means for them and the greater good.
+* *Selfless*: “Useful” means for them and the greater good.
-* Selfish: Protect the goose.
+* *Selfish*: Protect the goose.
-* Lucid & lasting: Coming from a good state of mind, not angry, hurt, envious, or upset — not even ecstatically happy.
+* *Lucid* & lasting: Coming from a good state of mind, not angry, hurt, envious, or upset — not even ecstatically happy.
 Is it good in a few weeks as it is now?
-* Test first: then commit after a few tests.
+* *Test* first: then commit after a few tests.
-* Healthy: Ask my idealized highest self how to think of this.
+* *Healthy*: Ask my idealized highest self how to think of this.
-* Long-term: In the big picture of my whole life, this is just a phase.
+* *Long-term*: In the big picture of my whole life, this is just a phase.
 Keep my eyes on the horizon.
 Short-term discomfort or pain can bring a deeply fulfilling reward.
 Serve the future.
-* Compensating for bias and prejudice: curved bowling
+* *Compensating* for bias and prejudice: curved bowling

-Examples:
+Oblique thinking stories:
 * Silver medalist vs. bronze medalist
 * Guess my secret number between 1 and 100
 * Two Japanese people in Brazil
 * No one leaves a bad relationship
 * NOLA's funerals

+_WIP_

 Questions: